 DIY electric baseboard heat

 Having your electric baseboard heaters serviced once a year is recommended.
 To do so, first, switch off the electricity to the heater at the main breaker panel in your apartment or house.
 The fins discovered behind the panels should be cleaned if at all feasible.
-Dust accumulation may be eliminated by vacuum cleaning the baseboard area.
+Vacuuming the baseboard area can remove dust accumulation.
 The electrical component and the fins must be protected at all costs.
 After you’ve finished cleaning everything thoroughly, replace the panel and reconnect the electricity to the heater.